dymodi/dymodi.github.io/Research/Beacon-Challenges.md

 (1) Currently estimote provides service named "Secure Beacon" for their own products.
 The basic idea is to rotate the UUID, Major and Minor so that the contents broadcasted are unpredictable.
 But the detailed technologies are kept as patent.
 (2) Some other security mechanism provided by Ling Liu.

-## Inaccurate Indoor Position Information
+## Inaccurate Indoor Position Information (Inaccurate POI Information)
 Localization based on GPS is utilized in many existing application, but will come across problems in indoor environment.
 Indoor localization based on beacons have been studied in many [studies](https://dymodi.github.io/Research/Beacon-Localization-Related-Works).
 However, the output of existing indoor localization system is not in GPS format (latitude, longitude) hence cannot be utilized by existing applications directly.
 If we know the accurate position information of each beacon, we can transfer the result of current indoor localization system to GPS format.
-The problem is, in current map sevice (Google Map, Baidu Map, Gaode Map), they can only provide building level GPS information.
+The problem is, in current map service (Google Map, Baidu Map, Gaode Map), they can only provide building level GPS information.
 Although we can get very accurate localization results based on beacon, the accuracy of the transferred GPS information also depends on the accurate of beacon position information.
 That is, if we don't have very accurate anchor inforamtion, the result will be inaccurate.
 The specific GPS information for small shops within the building is usually not accurate.

+Figure 1 is the indoor trace based on POI information from existing maps.
+Figure 2 is the same indoor trace based on corrected POI information

 (Here we need have some figures to show the inaccuracy of shops within different Map services) If we map the beacon to the shops locations provided by the above Map, the localization and trace will be wrong.
 For some small-scale application such as a small building with less than 10 beacons, we can manuelly measure and correct the position of the beacons to get accurate beacon location information.
 However, for large-scale application, manuelly correction will be impossible.